splunk/splunk-operator/docs/_configuration/Examples.md

 EOF
 ```

+{: .note }
-Note that the `clusterManagerRef` field points to the cluster manager for the indexer cluster.
+The `clusterManagerRef` field points to the cluster manager for the indexer cluster.
 This example includes the `monitoringConsoleRef` parameter used to define a monitoring console pod.

 ```
 $ kubectl get pods